Jazz Chisholm Player Props: Marlins vs. Phillies

 Jazz Chisholm At The Plate

-- Chisholm is batting .247 with five doubles, a triple, nine home runs and 13 walks.
+- Chisholm is hitting .244 with five doubles, a triple, 10 home runs and 13 walks.

-- Chisholm will look to extend his nine-game hitting streak.
-He's batting .278 with one homer over the course of his last games.

-- Chisholm has reached base via a hit in 32 games this season (of 46 played), and had multiple hits in eight of those games.
+- Chisholm enters this game on a 10-game hitting streak.
+In his last games, he's hitting .250 with one homer.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.